ssingh09299/ssingh09299.github.io/_posts/2021-03-02-education.markdown

 past are roaming around and gifting the misfortune to innocent children.

 Many talented hard-working individuals have suffered in the name equality.
-The greed of policy makers is enforcing the division in already divided society.
+The greed of policymakers is enforcing the division in already divided society.
 They set to ensure the equality of opportunity to all, but turned it into equality of outcome.
 Instead of providing the good education to all, focus was on equal representation in the outcomes/jobs.
-The criteria of selection are relaxed--is harming the society tremendously, while the policy makers are enjoying the ignorance of general public.
+The criteria of selection are relaxed--is harming the society tremendously, while the policymakers are enjoying the ignorance of public.

 The divisions in the society--in the form of nepotism--and measures to prevent them--in the form of reservation--are harming and further dividing the society.